AVERY

 Booking and Practical Details

 AVERY is among the harder Edinburgh restaurants to book.
-Michelin recognition sharpens demand at any restaurant, and AVERY's limited operating hours (Tuesday through Saturday, 5 PM to 9 PM only) compress availability further.
-Book as far in advance as possible , several weeks minimum is a reasonable baseline, and if you have a fixed travel date, book before you finalise other plans.
+Michelin recognition sharpens demand at any restaurant, AVERY's limited operating hours (Tuesday through Saturday, 5 PM to 9 PM only) compress availability further.
+Book as far in advance as possible, several weeks minimum is a reasonable baseline, if you have a fixed travel date, book before you finalise other plans.
 Walk-ins are not a realistic option here.
 The address is 54 St Stephen St, Edinburgh EH3 5AL.
 No dress code information is confirmed in available data, but at this price point and format, smart casual is the safe assumption.
 The restaurant does not list a phone number or website in current records; reservation platforms are the most reliable route to securing a table.

-Quick reference: Tuesday–Saturday, 5 PM–9 PM; closed Sunday and Monday; ££££ price range; Michelin 1 Star (2024); hard to book , plan weeks ahead.
+Quick reference: Tuesday–Saturday, 5 PM–9 PM; closed Sunday and Monday; ££££ price range; Michelin 1 Star (2024); hard to book, plan weeks ahead.

 How AVERY Sits in the Wider UK Creative Dining Scene

 For context on what Michelin-starred creative cooking looks like at comparable or higher levels across the UK and Europe, the roster includes CORE by Clare Smyth in London, The Fat Duck in Bray, L'Enclume in Cartmel, and Moor Hall in Aughton.
 In the country house register, Gidleigh Park in Chagford and Hand and Flowers in Marlow offer different takes on the same broad tier.
-For creative cooking at the leading of the European range, Alléno Paris au Pavillon Ledoyen and Arpège represent the Paris benchmark.
-AVERY's transatlantic DNA makes it genuinely different from any of those comparators , the Californian-Scottish combination is not a category that exists elsewhere at this level.
+For creative cooking at the top of the European range, Alléno Paris au Pavillon Ledoyen and Arpège represent the Paris benchmark.
+AVERY's transatlantic DNA makes it genuinely different from any of those comparators, the Californian-Scottish combination is not a category that exists elsewhere at this level.

 Explore More in Edinburgh